Which city is cheaper, Dubrovnik or Dublin?

 Dubrovnik has so much to offer for a romantic couple's vacation.
 With its beautiful old town, nice beaches, and laid back atmosphere, this makes the perfect couple's getaway destination.
 Pop in a local restaurant and try the seafood before exploring the charming squares and historic buildings.

-A large number of backpackers visit Dubrovnik, as it is a very popular city for budget travelers.
+Backpackers and budget travelers come from all over the world to visit Dubrovnik.
 It's not hard to find a room in a local's home near old town at an affordable price.
 The food is delicious and affordable as well, and you'll find plenty of other backpackers in town to hang out with.

 You'll find somewhat comparable public transit options in both Dublin and Dubrovnik.